The Adventures of Willy Beamish: Reception

 The Adventures of Willy Beamish was a commercial hit.
 Craig Ritchie of Retro Gamer called it "one of Dynamix's most popular titles of the era".
+It sold over 80,000 copies in the United States by early 1992.

-Charles Ardai wrote in Computer Gaming World in 1993 that the CD-ROM version of Willy Beamish was disappointing compared to the corresponding version of Space Quest IV, with poor voice acting that was, he stated, "insulting to children and inconsiderate of adults, whose skin it will make crawl".
-Ardai also disliked the game's tone of "smirking, adolescent sexiness" as incongruent with a small child as the hero.
-He concluded "This is a game best played with the voices turned off.
-Given that it is a CD-ROM game, that's saying a mouthful".
-In 1994 the magazine said of the CD version that "the acting adds little to the game, and it is fair to say that some of the voices are miscast".
+Charles Ardai wrote in Computer Gaming World in 1993 that the CD-ROM version of Willy Beamish was disappointing compared to the corresponding version of Space Quest IV, with poor voice acting that was, in his opinion, "insulting to children and inconsiderate of adults, whose skin it will make crawl".
+Ardai also disliked the game's tone of "smirking, adolescent sexiness" as incongruent with a small child as the hero, and also said that the CD-ROM version of the game should have eliminated the voice acting option for a better gameplay experience.
+In 1994, the magazine said of the CD version that "the acting adds little to the game, and it is fair to say that some of the voices are miscast".